freenas/freenas-docs/userguide/shell.rst

 :kbd:`Home`, :kbd:`End`, and :kbd:`Delete` keys are supported.
 Tab
 completion is also available.
 Type a few letters and press :kbd:`Tab` to complete a command name or filename in the current directory.
-Right- clicking in the terminal window displays a helpful reminder about using :kbd:`Command+c` and :kbd:`Command+v` or :kbd:`Ctrl+Insert` and :kbd:`Shift+Insert` for copy paste operations in the %brand% shell.
+Right- clicking in the terminal window displays a reminder about using :kbd:`Command+c` and :kbd:`Command+v` or :kbd:`Ctrl+Insert` and :kbd:`Shift+Insert` for copy paste operations in the %brand% shell.